 I. Overview of Core Events

-In the early hours of December 20, the U.S. Department of Defense (the Pentagon) released its annual financial audit report, with the core result showing that the Department of Defense's annual financial audit failed for the eighth time.
-Two days later, on December 22, former President Trump announced at Mar-a-Lago that the United States would launch the "Trump-class" super battleship construction plan.
-The two events are closely linked, exposing significant flaws in the current financial system of the U.S. military and reflecting the challenges and controversies in its military development planning.
-In the early hours of December 20, the U.S. Department of Defense (the Pentagon) released its annual financial audit report, with the core result showing that the Department of Defense's annual financial audit failed for the eighth time.
-Two days later, on December 22, former President Trump announced at Mar-a-Lago that the United States would launch the "Trump-class" super battleship construction plan.
-The two events are closely linked, exposing significant flaws in the current financial system of the U.S. military and reflecting the challenges and controversies in its military development planning.
+On the early morning of December 20, the U.S. Department of Defense (the Pentagon) released its annual financial audit report, with the core result showing that the Department of Defense's annual financial audit failed for the eighth time.
+Two days later, on December 22, former President Trump announced at Mar-a-Lago that the United States would launch the construction plan for the Trump-class super battleship.
+The two events, occurring in close succession, not only expose significant flaws in the current financial system of the U.S. military but also reflect the challenges and controversies in its military development planning.

 II.
 The Ministry of Defense's Financial Audits: "Eight Consecutive Failures" – Underlying Issues and Official Statements